gforce-sh/gforce-sh.github.io/docs/building-towards-react/ReactBuildingBlocks.md

 ### 6. Rendering a virtual DOM

 A React application is composed of such components and elements.
-React reads these components and formulates a 'virtual DOM', that it then attaches to one DOM node specified by our 1 line of HTML.
+React reads these components and formulates a 'virtual DOM', that it then attaches to one DOM node specified by our single line of HTML.
 This attachment is done as follows:

 HTML